Next Level’s Chief Medical Officer, Karen Rakers, MD is here to debunk some of the most popular COVID-19 vaccine myths circulating around the media.

 Neither Pfizer nor Moderna used aborted fetal cells to create the COVID-19 vaccine.

 Myth 3: I always get the flu when I get the flu vaccine.
 I’m going to get COVID-19 if I get the COVID-19 vaccine.

 The COVID-19 vaccines currently available do not contain any live virus, therefore can’t give you COVID-19.
 The vaccine does cause your body to mount an immune response which gets your body ready to react in case it encounters the actual COVID-19 virus in the future.
 This immune response can result in symptoms that are usually mild and short-lived.

 Myth 4: The vaccine will alter my DNA.

-The COVID-19 vaccine is made with mRNA which acts as a blueprint for our cells, letting them know how to create a shield against COVID-19.
+The Pfizer and Moderna COVID-19 vaccines are made with mRNA which acts as a blueprint for our cells, letting them know how to create a shield against COVID-19.
 It never enters the nucleus of our cells where DNA is stored and therefore does not combine with our DNA.
 Additionally, mRNA is very fragile and degrades after about 72 hours in our system.

 Myth 5: I had COVID-19 earlier in the year so I don’t need the vaccine.

 Immunity from having actual COVID disease is thought to wane after about 3 months, therefore it is recommended to get the COVID-19 vaccine even if you have had COVID disease in the past.